Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Make a fabric coffee sleeve cozy, a stylish alternative to the cardboard version!
 This would be a great addition to a coffee shop gift card to make a lovely handmade gift.
 This step by step coffee cozy tutorial makes it easy to make a reusable coffee sleeve.

-Coffee cup sleeve, coffee collar, java jacket, mug cozy, ……. no matter what you call it this one is not only stylish but eco friendly.
+Coffee cup sleeve, coffee collar, java jacket, mug cozy, ……. no matter what you call it this one is not only stylish but eco-friendly.
 It is perfect for a paper coffee cup filled with hot coffee or other hot beverage!

-Coffee Sleeve Supplies
+Coffee Cozy Tutorial Supplies

 - Fabric scraps from up to 12 different fabrics